 Over past years, stacking has escalated from a premium feature to a core constituent of an Ethernet switch.
+Stack switch has become more and more popular among users.
 When it comes to network design, you may often face two challenges: maximizing scalability and optimizing performance.
 Finding the right balance can be tricky.
 This is why you’ve considered stacking or not stacking when managing your Ethernet switches.

-Stackable switches or stacking switches are a type of switch designed to be stacked on top of one another.
+Stack switch is a type of switch designed to be stacked on top of one another.
 Stackable Ethernet switch is now well established as a stable, standards-based connectivity technology to efficiently handle and manage bandwidth-hungry applications.
 Stacking allows you to manage multiple switches as a single entity and provides increased bandwidth between the switches.
-Stackable switches can be placed in networking closets and stand alone as a whole unit.
-The feature sets of stackable switches vary depending on vendor and platform.
-Most stackable switches support advanced functions like QoS, multicasting, and VLAN management.
-For instance, the following FS S3800-24T4S stackable switch is a 24-Port 10/100/1000BASE-T Gigabit switch with QoS flow control and IP subnet-based VLAN.
+Stack switches can be placed in networking closets and stand alone as a whole unit.
+The feature sets of stack switch vary depending on vendor and platform.
+Most stack switches support advanced functions like QoS, multicasting, and VLAN management.
+For instance, the following FS S3800-24T4S stack switch gigabit is a 24-Port 10/100/1000BASE-T Gigabit switch with QoS flow control and IP subnet-based VLAN.
 It supports up to 4 switches stacking and up to 96 Gigabit ports and 8 10G SFP+ ports per physical stack, providing up to 512Gbps total switching capacity for the network.

 To Stack or Not to Stack – Think Twice Before Buying